JMendes1995/py_rule_based/README.md

    - yyyys
    - yyyy

-This wrapper has been developed by Jorge Mendes under the supervision of [Professor Ricardo Campos](http://www.ccc.ipt.pt/~ricardo/) in the scope of the Final Project of the Computer Science degree at the [Polytechnic Institute of Tomar](http://portal2.ipt.pt/), Portugal.
+It has been developed by Jorge Mendes under the supervision of [Professor Ricardo Campos](http://www.ccc.ipt.pt/~ricardo/) in the scope of the Final Project of the Computer Science degree at the [Polytechnic Institute of Tomar](http://portal2.ipt.pt/), Portugal.

 ## How to install py_rule_based